sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 * Very low same finger bigrams allowing for faster typing
 * Common English bigrams are easy to type
 * Comfortable, ergonomic, and efficient — frequent keys are placed within the natural range of motion of the fingers
 * ZXCV shortcuts are masked in their old positions, meaning that pressing the Ctrl key will use ZXCV shortcuts in their old positions.
+This is for klc setup only.
+Autohotkey script will not preserve the shortcuts.

 ## Keyboard Layout Analyzer Scores (AKA How RUKIA is better)
 ### Using [Colemak Mod-DH analyzer](https://colemakmods.github.io/mod-dh/analyze.html) ###